GreenPix/meta/rfc/0001_rules.md

 ### `time`

-This rule can access all the variables from the entity `me` and also the variable `dt` expressed in seconds.
+This rule can access all the variables from the entity `me` and also a variable `dt` which is expressed in seconds.
 The latter correspond to the time elapsed between the previous execution of the rule and the current execution.